5 Design Tips to Make Your Jewellery Websites Stand Out

 2 – Know What People Want

 Web design is about anticipation and knowing what your potential customers want from your website.
-You may have the most beautiful designs in the world, but if people can’t find what they are looking for on your site, there’s no point.
+You may have the most beautiful designs in the world, but there’s no point if people can’t find what they are looking for on your site.

-It would help if you also thought about how your content is structured, which will dictate where potential customers go on your site.
-Think of navigation as a maze – it should be easy to find the exit without feeling lost or frustrated.
+It would help to consider your content’s structure, which will dictate where potential customers go on your site.
+Think of navigation as a maze – finding the exit without feeling lost or frustrated should be easy.

 Understanding what your customers are searching for can give you insight into the products they buy and where to focus your marketing efforts.